Multiplicity one theorems: the Archimedean case: Introduction and main results

-Theorem \ref{thm:mainA} and its p-adic analog have been expected (first by Bernstein) since the 1980's.
-When $V'$ is the trivial representation, Theorem \ref{thm:mainA} is proved in \cite{AGS1}, \cite{AGS2} and \cite{Dijk}, in the case of general linear, orthogonal, and unitary groups, respectively.
-The p-adic analog of Theorem \ref{thm:mainA} is proved in \cite{AGRS} in its full generality.
+Theorem \ref{thm:mainB} and its p-adic analog have been expected (by Bernstein, and Rallis) since the 1980's.
+When $V'$ is the trivial representation, Theorem \ref{thm:mainB} is proved in \cite{AGS0}, \cite{AGS2} and \cite{Dijk}, in the case of general linear, orthogonal, and unitary groups, respectively.
+The p-adic analog of Theorem \ref{thm:mainB} is proved in \cite{AGRS} (except for the case of special orthogonal groups, which is proved in \cite{Wald09}).
+When the initial manuscript of this paper was completed, the authors learned that A. Aizenbud and D. Gourevitch had proved the multiplicity one theorems for the pairs $(\GL_{n+1}(\R),\GL_n(\R))$ and $(\GL_{n+1}(\C),\GL_n(\C))$, independently and in a different approach.
+This has since appeared as \cite{AG2}.

 \vsp